firehawkvfx/firehawk/README.md

 - Download the deadline linux installer version 10.0.23.4 into downloads/Deadline-10.0.23.4-linux-installers.tar, then setup the deadline user and deadline db + deadline rcs with this playbook.. ansible-playbook -i ansible/inventory/hosts ansible/newuser_deadline.yaml
 - Remember to always run source ./update_vars.sh before running any ansible playbooks, or using terraform.
 Without your environment variables, nothing will work.
-- Init your aws access key.
-    ansible-playbook -i ansible/inventory/hosts ansible/aws-new-key.yaml
+- Init your aws access key if you don't already have one setup from a previous installation of open firehawk ansible-playbook -i ansible/inventory/hosts ansible/aws-new-key.yaml
 - Subscribe to these amis (it may take some time before your subscription is processed)- openvpn https://aws.amazon.com/marketplace/pp/B00MI40CAE